digitalbricklayer/techteapotcom/content/posts/scam-of-the-week.md

 Be careful out there folks, there are some odd sorts out there.

-<strong>Update 2015/07/13</strong>: The scammer sent us an email over the weekend asking where his money is :smile:
+***Update 2015/07/13***: The scammer sent us an email over the weekend asking where his money is :smile: